lunaflight/courserekt/README.md

 It is rather unfortunate that NUS does not keep a record of the Demand Allocation Reports.
 Furthermore, the data is presented in such a verbose and hard-to-visualise way.
 This app aims to streamline this process, making analysis of a course's past popularity more accessible and straightforward.

+The site harmonises the data from Vacancy Reports as well as Demand Allocation Reports to provide the best-known information about a course at any time.
+Demand Allocation Reports, while they represent a lot of information, is not the full picture.
+Some courses are omitted from the demand allocation reports if there are no available seats, or if nobody registered for them, or are just deemed unimportant.
+This is where we use the Vacancy Reports to back our information up.

 ## For Users:

 ### Search Bar